alejzeis/Turtle/README.md

 Turtle, a MCPE server for the masses.

 Turtle is a Minecraft: Pocket Edition server.
-Currently, it is broken, but has theoretical support for broadcasting the server name.
-Apart from that, it's useless.
+Currently, it has full support for the RakNet section of MCPE.
 Contribute maybe?